 After the banner is clicked, any credit notes required from pending early payment discounts are listed for review.
 Click Create.
 The Credit Notes tab is automatically enabled, if it is not already.
 Any necessary credit notes are created.
 Accounts receivable for the customer(s) involved and the relevant income account(s) are adjusted.

-It clicks Create and recording of the payment with early payment discount is complete.
+It clicks Create and recording of the receipt with early payment discount is complete.
 The final form of the sales invoice eliminates the reminder text, displaying more conventional information:

 By default, discounts on the credit note are posted to the same accounts as corresponding, original line items, using the same tax codes.
 These can be edited, though there is usually no need to do so.
 When the discount is a percentage, all line items are discounted by that same percentage.
 When a fixed-amount discount is involved, line items are discounted by proportionate amounts.